THE BEST ONLINE BIKE STORE RANKINGS

 First, because customs services rather than stores impose import fees, it’s not something I can use to compare stores.
 Second, because each country imposes import duties and taxes differently, at different rates, only above a certain declared product value, and irregularly or infrequently, it is difficult to include import charges in a rating system, even when comparing stores based in one country versus another.

-However, importing bike gear can be part of what it costs you to buy from a specific store, so it’s worth digging into it so you know what it might cost you.
+However, importing bike gear can be part of the cost of buying from a specific store, so it’s worth investigating to determine the exact cost.

 First, the better online bike stores and places to buy bike parts work with shippers who have figured out how to work with customs to minimize or avoid charges.
 For example, some stores will break up sales and shipments of high-priced items (like your front and rear wheels) or declare shipment values below the level that triggers customs involvement.
 You can do this yourself by keeping the total invoice on the items you purchase on any order below the amount that will trigger import charges.